College Connect - Week 5, Term 1 2018

 We are starting to implement our student leadership model at the college and I look forward to working more closely with the student body to move our college forward.

 Whilst the vast majority of our students have transitioned and settled in well I understand that this has been a more difficult time for some of our students.
 If your child is experiencing difficulty please contact the college.
 The most effective point of initial contact is to email your child’s teachers, and for this reason we have placed every teachers email on our website as an easy hyperlink for you to use.
-If you would like to discuss a matter not related to your child’s classroom, please email one of our student services managers, Upper or Lower school, Ms Sarah Hopley and Mr Steve Banzic.
+If you would like to discuss a matter not related to your child’s classroom, please email one of our student services managers, Ms Sarah Hopley (Years 10-12) and Mr Steve Banzic (Years 7-9).

 Mr Myles Draper